eosio-eps/EEPs/EIPS/eep-1.md

 There are three types of EEP:

 - A **Standard Track EEP** describes any change that affects most or all EOS implementations, such as a change to the the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using EOS.
 Furthermore Standard EEPs can be broken down into the following categories.
 Standards Track EEPs consist of three parts, a design document, implementation, and finally if warranted an update to the [formal specification].
-  - **Core** - improvements requiring a consensus fork, as well as changes that are not necessarily consensus critical but may be relevant to [“core dev” discussions] [FLAG - DO WE ALSO HAVE CONSENSUS FORKS ON EOS?]
-[FLAG - WE DON'T HAVE CORE DEVS, SHOULD THAT BE REPLACED BY SOMETHING?]
+  - **Core** - improvements requiring a consensus fork, as well as changes that are not necessarily consensus critical but may be relevant to [Block Producer and Block.one discussions]
-  - **Networking** - includes improvements around [devp2p] and [Light Ethereum Subprotocol], as well as proposed improvements to network protocol specifications of [whisper] and [swarm].
-[FLAG - Do these make sense/do we have a similar thing? [devp2p] and [Light Ethereum Subprotocol] and  specifications of [whisper] and [swarm]]
+  - **Networking** - improvements around [p2p] protocol.
-  - **Interface** - includes improvements around client [API/RPC] specifications and standards, and also certain language-level standards like method names and [contract ABIs].
-The label “interface” aligns with the [FLAG - DO WE NEED TO CHANCE interfaces repo] [interfaces repo] and discussion should primarily occur in that repository before an EEP is submitted to the EEPs repository.
+  - **Interface** - includes improvements around client [API] specifications and standards, and also certain language-level standards like [contract ABIs].
+For [contract ABIS], it aligns with the [eosio.contracts repo](https://github.com/EOSIO/eosio.contracts) and discussion should primarily occur in that repository before an EEP is submitted to the EEPs repository

 - An **Informational EEP** describes an EOS design issue, or provides general guidelines or information to the EOS community, but does not propose a new feature.
 Informational EEPs do not necessarily represent EOS community consensus or a recommendation, so users and implementers are free to ignore Informational EEPs or follow their advice.
 - A **Meta EEP** describes a process surrounding EOS or proposes a change to (or an event in) a process.
 Process EEPs are like Standard Track EEPs but apply to areas other than the EOS protocol itself.
 They may propose an implementation, but not to EOS's codebase; they often require community consensus; unlike Informational EEPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in EOS development.
 Any meta-EEP is also considered a Process EEP.